Captain E.J. Smith - The 'Big Ships' and "Woodhead" House

 Letter to Daughter

-While Captain of the Baltic, Smith sent a touching letter home to his daughter, upon which he draws a picture of a little bird and apologises for not being able to send a bunny.
+While master of the Baltic, Smith sent a touching letter home to his daughter, dated 29 November 1906, upon which he draws a picture of a little bird and apologises for not being able to send a bunny.
 Addressed to their house in Marine Crescent, Waterloo, Liverpool, it reads: 'My dear Daughter, I could not catch a little bunny to send you in my letter so send you a card by this little bird.
 I hope Mother and you and Gladys are well.
 I shall soon be home.
 Your loving Daddy.'

 Move to Southampton: Winn Road